 When people (that is, shoppers) search on Google, they use generic keywords as opposed to product-specific keywords.
 So, for example, if someone wants to purchase a “Christmas village,” they would search for “best Christmas villages [brand name]” and not the exact product name; something like “Harry Potter illuminated village collection.”

-(For such specific searchers, it is the product page’s job to capture that opportunity and get the user as close to a conversion as possible, which is why I’ll cover product page best practices, too.)
+For such specific shoppers, it is the product page’s job to capture that opportunity and get the user as close to a conversion as possible.

-When your category and subcategory pages are optimized to match the user’s search, it makes their life all the more easy — and creating a positive search experience is paramount in SEO.
+When your category and subcategory pages are optimized to match the user’s search, it makes their life all the easier — and creating a positive search experience is paramount in SEO.

-But not only does this help the user, it also helps the search engine crawl and understand your web site’s structure …
+Not only does this help the user, but it also helps the search engine crawl and understand your website’s structure.

 Recommended Reading: Forming Your Ecommerce SEO Strategy